talkkonnect/talkkonnect/README.md

 ##### The Buttons Section (INPUT)
 * This section defines the raspberry GPIO pins that are connected to push buttons that are pulled to ground by keypress and float upon release
 * The txbuttonpin tag is connected to the PTT push button
+* The txtogglepin tag is connected to the PTT toggle button (Press and Release to Change State from RX to TX and vice versa)
 * The upbuttonpin tag is conencted to the channel up button
 * The downbuttonpin tag is conencted to the channel down button
 * The panic button tag is connected to a button that will set the talkkonnect into panic mode (request for help)